sedostheatre/sedos.co.uk/input/about/about.md

 column: 1
 image: assets/images/about/our-history.jpg
 ---
-PIPPA TEST With a membership of over 200, a programme of around 8 to 10 challenging fringe theatre productions every year and a reputation for West End quality in every production, Sedos are proud of their claim to be the premier amateur theatre group in London.
+With a membership of over 200, a programme of around 8 to 10 challenging fringe theatre productions every year and a reputation for West End quality in every production, Sedos are proud of their claim to be the premier amateur theatre group in London.

 The acting and producing membership includes an eclectic mix from all over London but maintains strong links with the City via its members from investment banks, law firms, brokers, the Exchanges and many other financial and city based firms.
 We are an unincorporated association run by an executive committee and a registered charity (no. 1099443).
 We maintain a strong emphasis not only on member participation but also on excellence, as the reputation of the society grows within the community.